casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 Download [MySQL server](https://dev.mysql.com/downloads/mysql/) and start it.

-**\*\*IMPORTANT** to check the "Configure MySQL Server as a Windows Service" and "Start the MySQL server at System Startup".
+**\*\*IMPORTANT**: Make sure to check **"Configure MySQL Server as a Windows Service"** and **"Start the MySQL server at System Startup"**.

 Check the service is configured by pressing windows key or WINDOWS KEY+R and typing `services.msc` and find MySQL (e.g. MySQL80).
 It should be running, also after you have restarted your computer.
 Always check back here if something is not running.

+### Register Environment Variables

 A tip that makes your life easier: